Ismail of Johor: Early life

-Tunku Ismail was born on 28 October 1894 at Istana Semayam, Johor Bahru and was the second and eldest surviving son of Tunku Ibrahim (later Sultan Ibrahim) by his first wife, Sultanah Ungku Maimunah binti Ungku Abdul Majid.
+Tunku Ismail was born on 28 October 1894 in the Istana Semayam in Johor Bahru and was the second and eldest surviving son of Tunku Ibrahim (later Sultan Ibrahim) by his first wife, Sultanah Ungku Maimunah binti Ungku Abdul Majid.
 He was made the Tunku Mahkota of Johor on 2 November 1895, when Tunku Ibrahim was installed as the Sultan of Johor following Sultan Abu Bakar's death.

 He started his early education in a Malay school in Johor Bahru.
-In 1904, He was sent to England to attend Rose Hill School in Tunbrdige Wells, Kent and Aldeburgh Lodge School in Suffolk as well as Roydon Hall in Norfolk and Christ Church in Oxford; his brothers Tunku Abu Bakar and Tunku Ahmad as well as his five friends, including Onn Jaafar later followed suit.
-In 1910, Tunku Ismail, accompanied by Onn Jaafar, returned to Johor and spent three years in Perak, where they were enrolled into the Malay College Kuala Kangsar.
-In 1913, He was once again sent to England to receive his tertiary education in a boarding school; his brothers again later followed suit until 5 March 1920.
+In 1904, he was sent to England to attend Rose Hill School in Tunbridge Wells, Kent; Aldeburgh Lodge School in Suffolk; Roydon Hall in Norfolk; and Christ Church in Oxford.
+His brothers, Tunku Abu Bakar and Tunku Ahmad, as well as five friends, including Onn Jaafar, later followed suit.
+In 1910, Tunku Ismail, accompanied by Onn Jaafar, returned to Johor and spent three years in Perak, where they enrolled into the Malay College Kuala Kangsar.
+In 1913, he was once again sent to England to receive his tertiary education in a boarding school; his brothers again later followed suit until 5 March 1920.